Aryaremani/big-data-taxi-analytics-pyspark/README.md

 ## Key Findings

-- Trip volume shows a clear, repeatable peak-demand hour across the day (see notebook output for the exact hour from this run).
-- Revenue is concentrated in a small number of pickup zones.
-The top 10 zones by total revenue are not always the same as the top 10 by trip count, which has direct implications for where vehicles should be positioned.
+- Analyzed 2,964,624 taxi trips from January 2024, spanning 19 columns of trip-level data.
+- Trip volume peaks at **6 PM (hour 18)**, with 212,788 trips — the clear busiest hour of the day.
+Demand tapers to a low around 6 AM (41,429 trips).
+- The highest **average fare** occurs at **5 AM** ($26.62), driven by fewer, longer trips (e.g., airport runs) rather than by traffic-driven surcharges.
+- Revenue is concentrated far more sharply than trip volume: pickup zone **132** alone generated **$8.63M** in fares — nearly 2.5x the next-highest zone — while ranking only 1st by trip count as well, making it the single most valuable zone in the dataset by both measures.
-- Approximately [X]% of raw records were identified as invalid (zero or negative fares, invalid distances or passenger counts, corrupted timestamps) and removed prior to analysis.
+- **240,971 records (8.13%)** of the raw dataset were identified as invalid (zero/negative
+  fares or distances, invalid passenger counts, corrupted timestamps) and removed before analysis.
-- A Random Forest regression model, trained with Spark MLlib, predicts fare amount from trip distance, duration, pickup hour, and day of week, achieving an RMSE of [value] and an R² of [value] on the held-out test set.
+- A **Random Forest regression model** (Spark MLlib) predicting fare amount from trip distance, duration, pickup hour, and day of week achieved **RMSE = 6.20, MAE = 1.64, R² = 0.871** on the held-out test set.
+Trip distance (65%) and trip duration (34%) accounted for nearly all of the model's predictive power.

-*(Bracketed values reflect placeholders to be filled in with results from an executed run — see the "How to Run" section below.)*
+- A second model (Gradient-Boosted Trees) performed marginally better (RMSE = 6.12, R² = 0.874), at the cost of longer training time — see the Challenge section of the notebook.
+- The performance experiment showed that **caching provided the clearest speedup** (0.91s → 0.28s on a repeated aggregation), while blind repartitioning on a small 2-core Colab runtime actually slowed the same operation down (0.91s → 4.96s) due to shuffle overhead exceeding the benefit of added parallelism.

 ## Repository Contents